-There are a number of questions that may help to build up a picture of the functionality of an aerospace manufacturing plant; these include:
+There are a number of questions that may help to build up a picture of the functionality of a chemical manufacturing plant, including:

 - Are there any areas where the building layout or design makes the process difficult or inefficient?

 - Are there any unused areas?

 - Are there excess heights?

 - Is the clear height sufficient?

 - Is access to the site adequate?

 - Is the site large enough/laid out for current operations?

 - Is the process disjointed?